Top Nav

 • Western gentle lemur (Hapalemur griseus occidentalis)

-Mikajy Natiora always informs local communities when they are going to conduct activities in the vicinity by using public meetings to explain the objectives of their work.
-In addition, the organization undertakes several education and outreach programs to supplement their research-based approach.
+At Mikajy Natiora we always inform local communities when we’re going to conduct activities in the vicinity by using public meetings to explain the objectives of our work.
+In addition, we deliver several education and outreach programs to supplement our research-based approach.

 Mikajy Natiora